stochasticwalk/easyeffects-preset/README.md

 ## How To Use
 Simply download the `.json` file and import it into Easy Effects by using the preset manager.

-The Limiter settings ensure you don't overload your speakers, but if audio sounds distorted via clipping simply lower the `Input` parameter in the Limiter.
+The Limiter settings ensure you don't overload your speakers, but if audio sounds distorted via clipping you can just lower the `Input` parameter in the Limiter.